stromseng/effective-progress/README.md

 bun add effective-progress
 ```

+## Usage

-This shows the simplest usage: iterate 100 items with a single progress bar.
+This shows the simplest usage: iterate items with a single progress bar.

 ```ts
 import { Console, Effect } from "effect";